wecodemore/grunt-githooks/README.md

 > **Note**: Handlebars escapes HTML special characters if you use only two curly braces to insert
 > a variable in your template.
 Make sure you use three `{{{my_var}}}` if you need to insert variable
-> that containt quotes, chevrons or anything that would be HTML escaped
+> that contains quotes, chevrons or anything that would be HTML escaped

 #### startMarker
 Type: `String`